No767/Rin-Docs-V2/docs-v2/docs/about/supported-services.md

 | Twitch                | No             | Not Started/Planned |  | N/A |
 | YouTube | No | Not Started/Planned | | N/A |
 | Twitter               | No            |0% done | Requires complete rewrite | N/A |

+*Note: Async refers to how the code is being executed.
+If the cog is considered async, it means that it is using AIOHTTP over Requests, thus greatly improving performance.